Iamprateek/learn-scala/scala2-study/docs/Functions.md

 if we need to convert a method into a function, we can use the underscore:
 `val randomFunction = randomIntMethod _`

+## Exercises

+1. Write a function that computes the area of a circle given its radius.
+2. Write a function that computes the area of a circle given its circumference.
+Solve using Nested function.
+3. Write a function that that that takes integers , that can vary in count and generate xor value of all of those.
+Write function with and without using a collection.
+4. Write a function called multiplier that takes two parameters, 1 as Int, and other of Function type`(Int)=>Int`.
+This multiplies the Int value with result of the function.
+    * Create 2 anonymous functions incremeter( which increments its value by 1) and squared(which gives square of number).
+    Now the problem will be how we can input another Integer for the function multiplier.
+The return type of multiplier has not been provided.
+So try to create your own way.